 All Hallows’ Eve: The Irish Origins of a Sacred Night

-Long before carved pumpkins and trick-or-treaters, All Hallows’ Eve—the night we now call Halloween—was born in Ireland.
-What began as a Celtic festival marking the boundary between seasons would, through time and faith, become one of Christianity’s most sacred observances: All Saints’ Day.
+Long before carved pumpkins glowed on American porches and children went door to door in costume, All Hallows’ Eve—the night we now call Halloween—was born in Ireland.
+What began as a Celtic festival marking the boundary between light and darkness would, through centuries of faith and folklore, blossom into one of Christianity’s most meaningful celebrations: All Saints’ Day.

 In ancient Ireland, the Celts celebrated Samhain (Sow-in) beginning at sunset on October 31.
-It marked the end of harvest and the beginning of winter, a season of darkness and mystery.
-On this night, they believed, the veil between the living and the dead grew thin.
-The departed could return to their homes, while wandering spirits or fairies might cause harm if not shown respect.
+It marked the end of harvest and the start of winter, when the days grew short and the nights long.
+The Celts believed that on this night, the veil between the living and the dead grew thin, allowing the departed to walk among the living.
+To honor them—and to protect against mischievous spirits—the Irish lit bonfires, left offerings of food, and wore disguises to confuse any wandering souls.

 When Christianity reached Ireland in the 5th century, led by St. Patrick and his followers, the Church found a people already deeply spiritual and keenly aware of the nearness of the invisible world.
 Rather than abolish Samhain, early missionaries infused it with Christian meaning, linking the remembrance of ancestors to the veneration of saints and martyrs.